-To save time, make an appointment online at: www.dmv.ca.gov or call 1-800-777-0133 during normal business hours.
+To save time, make an appointment online at www.dmv.ca.gov or call 1-800-777-0133 during normal business hours.

 The use of testing aids is strictly prohibited.
-This includes, but is not limited to: The California Driver Handbook, cheat sheets, and/or electronic communication devices such as a cell phone, hand-held computer, etc. .
-If any testing aid is used during the knowledge test, the knowledge test will be marked as a “failure.”
+This includes, but is not limited to: the California Driver Handbook, cheat sheets, and/or electronic communication devices such as a cell phone, hand-held computer, etc. If any testing aid is used during the knowledge test, the knowledge test will be marked as a “failure.”
 An action may also be taken by DMV against your driving privilege or the driving privilege of anyone else who assists you in the examination process.

-Your driver license examinations include:
+Your DL examinations include:

 - A behind-the-wheel driving test, if required.
 You must have an appointment to take the behind-the-wheel driving test.
 For the driving test, bring: